microprediction/building_an_open_ai_network/docs/feedback.md

 Azat Aslanov, PhD
 Senior Data and Systems Analyst, QBE Insuranc

->> the brilliant exploration of fascinating novel ideas is a breath of fresh air
+>> As for a quant that runs aground on the technical clumsiness of the underlying data pipelines world of today, the brilliant exploration of fascinating novel ideas is a breath of fresh air: from statistical crowd-sourcing to interplay between software-engineered oracles and reinforcement learning to temporal difference.

 See full [review](https://www.goodreads.com/book/show/60323335-microprediction) in Goodreads.